syntevo/docs/src/SmartGit/Manual/GitConcepts/Merging.md

 .  .                        .  .
 ```

-**Note:**
+> [!NOTE]

-- Squash merges help reduce commit history 'noise' when multiple commits are made to complete a feature (e.g., bug fixes or code review feedback has resulted in multiple commits on a feature branch before merging into a trunk branch such as `main`).
+> - Squash merges help reduce commit history 'noise' when multiple commits are made to complete a feature (e.g., bug fixes or code review feedback has resulted in multiple commits on a feature branch before merging into a trunk branch such as `main`).
-- Squash merges may lose historical information about who made specific changes and when those changes were made on the feature branch.
+> - Squash merges may lose historical information about who made specific changes and when those changes were made on the feature branch.

 ## Merge versus Rebase